numbereself/caracAL/README.md

 If set, the cull_versions key makes caracAL delete these versions, except the two most recent ones.
 Versions which are not numeric will not be considered for culling.

+enable_TYPECODE determines if you want to enable the TypeScript integration.
+Enabling this will start a WebPack process and allow you to specify the typescript property on your characters.

 log_level specifies how much logging you want.
 For more details refer to section [log_level](./README.md#log_level "log_level").

 log_sinks specifies where your logging goes.
 More details in the section [log_sinks](./README.md#log_sinks "log_sinks").